-une 30, December 31, 2006 n thousands) 2005 (1 n unousanus) Cumulative Translation Adjustments \$ (39) \$ (30) Minimum Pension Liability Adjustments, net of tax (7,588) (7,588) Accumulated Other Comprehensive Loss \$ (7,627) \$ (7,618)
+2006 Dec 2005 thousands) Cumulative Translation Adjustments \$ (39) \$ (30) Minimum Pension Liability Adjustments, net of tax (7,588) (7,588) Accumulated Other Comprehensive Loss \$ (7,627) \$ (7,618)

 Foreign Currency Translation

 The Company's Mexican operations use the local currency as the functional currency.
 Assets and liabilities of those operations are translated into U.S. dollars using period-end exchange rates; income and expenses are translated using the average exchange rates for the reporting period.
 Translation adjustments are deferred in accumulated other comprehensive income (loss), a separate component of stockholders' equity.